jackmuva/actions-playground/README.md

 bun dev
 ```

-## Todos
-- different auth flow?
-    - create dummy sidebar and actions for unauthed users
-    - auth when dummy actions
-- pick apps with lenient dev credentials
-- confirm correct scopes
-- send new signups to webhook url
-- tooltips for tabs

 ## Playground Goals
 ### Our goal:
 Have prospects and customers understand **what ActionKit is and what the value is**.
 We want to give them a frictionless experience